skip to Main Content

 the solution to photovoltaic PID

 APID is a universal voltage generator (max.
-1000V) developed for the restoration of modules affected by photovoltaic PID and for the prevention of the onset of the phenomenon in those at risk.
-In systems that have been installed for some time, it recovers up to 100% of lost power, prevents TCO corrosion and protects new systems from the photovoltaic PID effect, from their first day of operation.
+1000v) developed for the recovery of modules affected by photovoltaic P.I.D. and for the prevention of the onset of the phenomenon on those at risk.
+In systems that have been installed for some time, it recovers the lost power up to 100% and protects new systems from the photovoltaic P.I.D. effect from their first day of life.

 For P-TYPE cells